C4ptFuture/cdtv-os235patch/README-faq.md

 The third problem is CPU caching of the DMAC Autoconfig I/O address range by the 68030.
 Caching I/O registers is fundamentally bad practice and can lead to unexpected results.
 In my tests the TF536 seemed to be unaffected, but the Viper 530 definitely had problems and also exhibited some weird corruption of data in the Extended ROM address range (F00000-F7FFFF) when CPU caching was enabled.
 Unfortunately the Zorro II expansion bus does not have cache inhibit lines so I fixed this problem by creating a [resident module](https://github.com/C4ptFuture/cdtv-mmu) in the CDTV 2.35 OS ROM (with a high priority so that it gets initialized very early in the system startup), that uses the 68030 MMU to disable CPU caching using one of its Transparent Translation registers.
 This coarse method of cache inhibiting is guaranteed to give a working CD-ROM, but it inhibits caching for the whole 24-bit address range.
 However, power users can still use more fine grained tools like mmu.library to disable caching of the Zorro II Autoconfig I/O address range and any other ranges that might need cache inhibit.
 Please consult the mmu.library documentation on how to cache inhibit specific areas of memory.

-### You say that the ROM uses the 68030 MMU to do cache-inhibit, but SysInfo and any other tool says the MMU unused.
+### You say that the ROM uses the 68030 MMU to do cache-inhibit, but SysInfo and any other tool says the MMU is unused.
 What gives?
 Cache inhibit in CDTV OS 2.35 is configured using the MMU's TTx registers.
 The MMU does not need any active translation tables to be configured for the Transparent Translation registers to function.

 ### Does CDTV OS 2.35 also support 68040 and 68060 accelerators?